rstudio/learnr/README.md

 ## Overview

 The **tutor** package makes it easy to turn any [R Markdown](http://rmarkdown.rstudio.com) document into an interactive tutorial.
-To create a tutorial, just use `library(tutor)` within your Rmd file to activate tutorial mode, then add the `exercise = TRUE` attribute to any R code chunk to make it interactive.
+To create a tutorial, just use `library(tutor)` within your Rmd file to activate tutorial mode, then use the `exercise = TRUE` attribute to turn code chunks into exercises.

 For example, here's a very simple tutorial: